AntonGollwitzer/ReverseCorrelationRunningOnline/README.md

 your ReverseCorrelationOpenSource folder locally if you downloaded this repository).

 4) Run the R code.
-Variations of analyses can be found below and these can then be edited to match the headings you added to your results.csv file and to run one participants versus many participants versus conditions, etc.
+Variations of analyses can be found below and these can then be edited to match the headings you added to your results.csv file and to run one participant versus many participants versus conditions, etc.
 here: http://www.rondotsch.nl/rcicr/
 here: https://rdrr.io/rforge/rcicr/man/rcicr-package.html